andrewsargent2311-web/paraglide_vario_ESP32/Readme.txt

 Total; $60 USD excluding shipping (~$100 NZD), not including assembly

 All code has been written with the help of Claude, GPT5, Gemini, & copilot (and copying code from Github, however the PCB has been made by yours truely 😂.

+Airspace can be cropped from here; https://www.openaip.net/ just drop the .txt file into the SD card make sure it is called "AIRSPACE.txt", you can run into issues if the file is too big, i might work on downscaling airspace into .adem files.